cristianino/java-product-api/API_VERSIONING_GUIDE.md

 # API Versioning Strategy Guide

-This document describes the comprehensive API versioning strategy implemented in the Java Product API microservice.
+This document describes the API versioning strategy for the Java Product API microservice and provides a complete roadmap for implementing V2.0.

 ## 🎯 Versioning Approach